 Regardless as to the size of your firm, you will want to ensure that expenses accounting is streamlined and efficient.
 A prepaid card can offer significant advantages in this regard.
 Cash advances and petty cash can be challenging to manage.
 These traditional approaches are time-consuming, requiring staff to keep track of receipts and petty cash is inappropriate for all but the smallest out of pocket expenses.

-A Soldo prepaid card, in contrast, can be loaded in advance with as much or as little money as required, with you or your finance team managing this in real time via the Soldo dashboard.
+A Soldo prepaid card, in contrast, can be loaded in advance with as much or as little money as required, with you or your finance team managing this in real time via the Soldo web console.

 With traditional company cards, you may need to pay fees to transfer money, and this process may take some time.
 With the Soldo card, transfers are free and instant.

-The Soldo dashboard provides an overview of spending by department or individual, enabling a better understanding of company expenses and providing insights which could help your business grow.
+The Soldo web console provides an overview of spending by department or individual, enabling a better understanding of company expenses and providing insights which could help your business grow.